The current coronavirus (COVID-19) pandemic is a situation we’re monitoring very carefully.

 - Reduced hours - we are able to provide cover on the basis of the normal contractual hours rather than the reduced hours.
-This could also apply if hours are reduced to zero.
+This also applies if hours are reduced to zero at this time.

-- Reduced salaries - for staff requested to take temporary pay cut, we can insure benefits based on their salary immediately prior to such a reduction.
-This could also apply if salary was reduced to zero.
+- Reduced salaries - for employees requested to take a temporary pay cut, we can continue to insure benefits based on their salary immediately prior to such a reduction.
+This also applies if salary was reduced to zero.

 This is subject to: